Design

 Consider Whether this Program In a Box is Right for Your State

 To pursue a workforce development program, begin by asking whether your state seeks to expand the workforce of a particular energy industry sector, or to expand the overall industry labor pool.
-Some states may need to build their energy workforces of specific sectors in order to take full advantage of the Infrastructure Investment and Jobs Act (IIJA) and the Inflation Reduction Act (IRA).
-For example:

 Maryland OSW Workforce Training Program New York OTJ for Energy Efficiency and Clean Energy Businesses